saattrupdan/saattrupdan.com/src/frontend/posts/2026-06-02-agentic-coding-v3-pi.md

 per session, so reading the same file twice returns "unchanged since call #N" instead of the body.

 It also handles way more formats than the built-in.
 PDFs get converted to Markdown via [docling](https://github.com/DS4SD/docling) — IBM Research's open-source document conversion toolkit.
 DOCX, XLSX, PPTX files too.
 Websites are fetched and converted.
 Images (JPG, PNG, GIF, WebP) are passed through to the harness's image reader.
-The extension intercepts reads of `SYSTEM.md` files and returns a 300-char preview plus a note that it's the child's system prompt — useful for avoiding accidental leaks.

 Here's a concrete example: I asked the planner to "add an endpoint for user export".
 It called `read` on `src/backend/users.py` — a 3200-line file.
 Instead of dumping 3200 lines